Buvanasivaguru/wpf_image_manager/README.md

 # wpf_image_manager
-A Image management tool using WPF
+A Simple Image management tool using WPF